saiashishanshuman/saiashishanshuman/README.md

 - 📫 How to reach me **saiashish1129@gmail.com**

-- ⚡ Fun fact **My C drive is more insteresting that my Git Hub account**
+- ⚡ Fun fact **My C drive is more insteresting than my Git Hub account**

 <h3 align="left">Languages and Tools:</h3>